cutbox/CutBox/README.md

 - `ruby` - Used by cocoapods `pod` and `carthage`
 - `npm/node` - Used by `semver`
 - `hub` - Github's git cli wrapper `brew install hub`
+- `appdmg` - Used for packaging the .app into a DMG `npm install -g appdmg`
 - `semver` - Semantic version manager `npm install -g semver`
 - `gsort` - GNU sort `brew install coreutils`
 - `cmark` - Markdown to HTML `brew install cmark`